Pranav-XP/unifit-booking/README.md

 - Create more fleshed out user notification system
 - Tidy up maintenance scheduling module or make it its own module

+## Package by Feature
+- Promotes Best Practices
+- High cohesion
+- Low coupling
+- High modularity
+- Encapsulation (Minimize Scope)
+- Allows some classes to set their access modifier package-private instead of public.
+- Modularity
+- Since each package is limited to classes related to a particular feature, it is easy to break code down into a microservice later on.
+- Maintainability
+- Reduces the need to navigate between packages since all classes needed for a feature are in the same package.
+-  Testability
+- Since classes are not public, they can only be accessed by tests in the same package.
+This allows you to write more focused tests.
+- Domain Driven Design
+- Promotes Domain Driven Design

+## Package by Layer
+- Promotes Best Practice (❌)
+- Low cohesion
+- High coupling
+- Low modularity
+- Encapsulation (❌)
+- Most classes must be public
+- Modularity (❌)
+- Since each layer is limited to classes related to a particular layer, it is difficult to break code down into a microservice later on.
+- Maintainability (❌)
+- Since classes are scattered across packages, it is difficult to find the class you are looking for.
+- Testability (❌)
+- Since classes are public, they can be accessed by tests in any package.
+This allows you to write less focused tests.
+- Domain Driven Design (❌)
+- Promotes Database Driven Design

 ## Contributing

 This project was done as a requirement for CS241 University of the South Pacific.
 No contributions are required.